-While in a grateful mood, we will feel gratitude more frequently, when we do feel gratitude it will be more intense and held for longer, and we will feel gratitude for more things at the same time.
-In five words – gratitude triggers positive feedback loops.
-2. 3 Steps to Change Your Inner Narrative: How Neuro-Linguistic Programming Helped Me Talk to Myself Differently.
+More happiness?
+Better health?
+Deeper relationships?
+Increased productivity?
+3 Steps to Change Your Inner Narrative: How Neuro-Linguistic Programming Helped Me Talk to Myself Differently.
 A few years back I used neuro-linguistic programming to change my inner narrative.

 I learned a new way to talk to myself.
 I re-molded my self-talk to be much less demanding and stressful, relieving myself of huge loads of inner tension.
 Neuro-linguistic programming, NLP for short, is an array of tools for personal development and therapy.
 Richard Bandler and John Grinder compiled these tools in the 1970s after studying successful therapists such as Virginia Satir and Milton Erickson.
 Three Key Principles of ‘Future Self’ Thinking.
 How Not to be Boring.

 How Not to be Boring.
 The 'I Will Teach You To Be Rich' Blog.
 How to Earn More Money: Go from $25/hour to $75/hour in 2 weeks January 13th, 2017 I've been helping a friend earn more money, and tonight was a breakthrough.

 Here's what happened...
-My friend has a full-time job, but recently she's been doing some freelance project management on the side for a small consulting firm, where she earns $25/hour.
+My friend has a full-time job, but recently she's been doing some freelance project management on the side for a small consulting firm, where she earns $25/hour. (more…) Word-for-word script for a great email introduction January 6th, 2017.
 How To Be Confident.
 Talks to watch when you don't know what to do with your life.
 Why You Should Be Tracking Your Habits (and How to Do It Well) Remix Metaphors to Shift Perspective, with Jonathon Keats.
 On Being Out of Touch With One's Feelings.
 Why You Shouldn't Trust Your Feelings.
 Why Introspection Matters.
 Resilience In Hard Times.
 Life begins at the end of your comfort zone.
 5 Steps To A Mindfulness Practice For The Non-Woo.
 Self-care has become a huge buzzword in the wellness industry.

 Everywhere you turn, you hear about the importance of caring for yourself, taking time out of your day for self-care, and prioritizing self-care over others expectations of you (or your expectations of yourself).
 With this, you may have heard whispers about the importance of developing a mindset practice, complete with abundant confusion about how kale and affirmations will lead you to having a better outlook on life.
 Here’s the thing: self-care doesn’t have to be a huge endeavor.
 It doesn’t even have to be an endeavor, period.
 The idea is that you need to put your own needs, emotionally, physically, and spirituality, above other BS in life.
 It’s Not Your Job to Tell Yourself “No” Eric Thomas - Secrets to Success Full.
 LPT: Don't "six months" yourself to death. : LifeProTips.
 How to be perfectly unhappy.
 How to find your passion.
 7.6k shares Share on Facebook Share on Twitter Too many of us believe in a magical being called ‘passion’.